Notes on the Geography of The Eastern United States: Long Island's North Fork

 Upstream a bit.

-Irrigated field, not far from Brookhaven National Laboratory and the Naval Weapons Industrial Reserve Plant.
+Bigger than you'd expect: a field not far from Brookhaven National Laboratory and the Naval Weapons Industrial Reserve Plant.
+Not a warm-and-cozy juxtaposition.

-Just in case you're wondering whether you're now firmly within civilization's force field: Starbucks with a drive-thru.
-This is Coram, about halfway across the island.
+Just in case you're wondering if we're yet within civilization's force field: this was an early Starbucks with a drive-thru, so early that it merited a sign.
+We're in Coram, about halfway across the island.
 From here on west, you don't want to know.